kindoblue/CarND-Behavioral-Cloning-P3/writeup.md

 ####1.
 An appropriate model architecture has been employed

-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)
+My model consists of a convolution neural network whose architecture was taken as is from the Nvidia [paper](https://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf).

-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).
+The data is normalized in the model using a Keras lambda layer (model.py line 103).
+Also, to increase effectiveness of the training data, I removed non-relevant part of the images from the virtual dash camera, by cropping them. (line 108)

 ####2.
 Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 21).
+To reduce overfitting I simply used data augmentation.
+Keras comes with an utility class called `ImageDataGenerator` and I used that to slightly rotate and shift the images (model.py line 169)

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
+The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 93).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 ####3.
 Model parameter tuning